b1rr0/ronin/message-queue.md

 - **Services can operate independently in time**
 - **Senders don't wait for receivers to become available**
 - **Decouples service lifecycles and deployment schedules**

+Instead of making sequential calls to multiple microservices, message queues enable rapid message delivery to several microservices simultaneously.
+A single message can be published once and consumed by multiple services, dramatically reducing latency and eliminating the complexity of coordinating synchronous calls across distributed systems.

 ![1_sync_micrpservice_with_5_another_services.png](assets/message_queue/1_sync_micrpservice_with_5_another_services.png)